kevinfarrugia/code-splitting-demo/readme.md

 <% } %>
 ```

-_This could be possibly be reconfigured to inline a separate CSS file for each route; however I have not tested this myself._
+_This could possibly be reconfigured to inline a separate CSS file for each route; however I have not experimented with this myself._

 ### Why did you disable SSR?